ronald-de-rooij/radioswitch-laravel/README.md

 - Configure an SSH key that has access to both your newly created repo and the `git@gitlab.com:wolfpackit/projects/templates/laravel.git` repo.

-In this example we assume we are using the `wolfpackit/projects/mytalentslab/mtl/api-backend.git` for our new project
+In this example we assume we are using the `wolfpackit/projects/homelab/backend-api.git` as our new project.

 First, clone the repository so that it's available locally.

 - Navigate to your `projects` folder.
-- `git clone wolfpackit/projects/mytalentslab/mtl/api-backend.git backend`, this clones the repo into the `backend` folder.
+- `git clone wolfpackit/projects/homelab/backend-api.git backend`, this clones the repo into the `backend` folder.
 - `cd backend`

 Note: the use of the `backend` folder in this case is entirely optional.
-Omitting `backend` means that the created folder uses the name of the repo itself (in this case `api-backend`).
+Omitting `backend` means that the created folder uses the name of the repo itself (in this case `backend-api`).

 Now, add the starter project.